Lonnie Chien

 My research in human-computer interaction (HCI) explores mental models and human cognition using interactive devices.
 Specifically, I am designing haptic interactions to improve input accuracy of wearable and gestural user interfaces.
-My work has been published at ACM CHI, the top venue in HCI.
+My work has been published at ACM CHI (the top venue in HCI).

 Previously, I spent a year at Lawrence Berkeley National Laboratory developing signal processing algorithms for wireless sensors to characterize Alaskan snowpacks.
 I received my BS in engineering and applied mathematics from Swarthmore College.
-I will start my Ph.D. in Computer Science this Fall at [undecided].

 Projects